'my work sharpens people's senses' - jeppe hein on his growing breathe with me series

 The Stuart Collection at the University of California San Diego is hosting Danish artist Jeppe Hein‘s ongoing participatory public art project known as Breathe with Me.
 Designed to promote mental health, mindfulness, and community, this growing series invites participants to paint vertical blue brushstrokes on a surface as they inhale and exhale, representing the rhythm and flow of their breathing, which Hein views as a fundamental and shared human experience.

-'my work sharpens the senses' - jeppe hein on his growing breathe with me series
+'my work sharpens people's senses' - jeppe hein on his growing breathe with me series

 how conscious breathing defined the project worldwide

-'my work sharpens the senses' - jeppe hein on his growing breathe with me series
+'my work sharpens people's senses' - jeppe hein on his growing breathe with me series

-'my work sharpens the senses' - jeppe hein on his growing breathe with me series
+'my work sharpens people's senses' - jeppe hein on his growing breathe with me series

 the power of self-awareness and community for healing